(Financial Aid Programs)

-Book Loan: is available to students whose financial aid refund check is less than $600 - OR - the student is not receiving financial aid but needs additional assistance with purchasing books.
+Book Loan: is available to students whose financial aid refund check is less than $1,000 - OR - the student is not receiving financial aid but needs additional assistance with purchasing books.
 Repayment is due as scheduled during the semester or summer terms(s) in which it is borrowed or upon official withdrawal from the university.
-Book Loan forms must be submitted online (available athttp://www.mwsu.edu/finaid/bookvoucher) and a copy of the completed form taken to the MSU BOOKSTORE (Clark Student Center) for additional processing.
+Book Loan forms must be printed and completed (available at http://www.mwsu.edu/finaid/bookvoucher) and a copy of the completed form taken to the MSU BOOKSTORE (Clark Student Center) for additional processing.
 Faxed copies will NOT be accepted unless you are a Distance Education student.
-(NOTE: DISTANCE EDUCATION STUDENTS -if you selected Financial Aid as the payment option for your textbooks but your refund check is less than $600 and, thereby, you want to use the Book Loan, you MUST submit the Book Loan online (available at http://www.mwsu.edu/finaid/bookvoucher) to secure your textbook purchases.
-Remember to fax your completed Book Loan Voucher form to the MSU BOOKSTORE at 940:397-4683 at which time your textbook purchase will be processed; you will receive an email confirmation from the MSU Bookstore that your textbooks have been processed and are ready to ship or ready for pick up.)
+(NOTE: DISTANCE EDUCATION STUDENTS -if you selected Financial Aid as the payment option for your textbooks but your refund check is less than $1,000 and, thereby, you want to use the Book Loan, you MUST print and complete the Book Loan (available at http://www.mwsu.edu/finaid/bookvoucher) AND fax your completed Book Loan Voucher form to the MSU BOOKSTORE at 940:397-4683 at which time your textbook purchase will be processed; you will receive an email confirmation from the MSU Bookstore that your textbooks have been processed and are ready to ship or ready for pick up.)

 College Work-Study:Need must be established by filing the FAFSA.Federal and state programs offer up to 20 hours per week of on-campus/off-campus employment.
 Early applicants have the maximum opportunity to receive college work-study funds as part of an overall financial aid package.
 Additional information regarding Work-Study jobs is available at http://www.mwsu.edu/finaid/cwsjobs.asp.